soaresedu/lask-mobileNews-eduardo-soares/README.md

 - `Funcionality 2` `Show Article Details`: Shows the details of the selected article.
 - `Funcionality 3` `Like Article`: It allows the user to like the articles they like most.
 All liked articles are available for viewing on a screen dedicated to displaying liked articles.
 - `Funcionality 4` `Explore`: Allows the user to search for specific articles using keywords or a specific category.
-- `Funcionality 5` `Authentication`: User authentication, with login, registration and option to reset password in case of loss.
 - `Funcionality 6` `Profile`: The user has a profile screen where they can customize their information, such as profile photo and name.
 - `Funcionality 7` `Weather`: Weather information updated in real time.